Skip to content

 Find someone who

-See the find someone who post for printable sheets and further instructions and suggestions.
+See the full Find Someone Who activity post for printable sheets and classroom tips.

-Ask students to think about a job they would love to do now or wanted to do when they were younger.
-Have them write down four or five present simple statements describing what they do in this job.
+Ask students to imagine their dream job—something they’d love to do now or perhaps wanted to do as a child.
+They write four or five present simple sentences describing what they do in this job (I help people.
+I work at night.
+I wear a uniform.).

 Third-person interviews